jentery/401/index.md

 *Monday, October 23rd*

 * Please review the [syntax for Markdown](https://www.markdownguide.org/basic-syntax/), the [about page for Pandoc](https://pandoc.org/index.html) (install it and give it a try if you wish), the [Wikipedia page for Content Management System](https://en.wikipedia.org/wiki/Content_management_system), and OpenAI's ["GPT-4 Technical Report"](openAIGPT4TechnicalReport.pdf) (the first 14 pages; don't worry about the appendices).
 I also recommend the ["Greetings, People of Earth"](https://www.thisamericanlife.org/803/transcript) episode of *This American Life*, especially Act One, "First Contact."
-* Please also begin to form your team for Site 2.
+* I recommend forming your team for Site 2.
 Teams should consist of three or four people.
 * In-class workshops: "Mark It Down" and "Automate It"

 *Prompt for Site 2*: The aim of Site 2 echoes that of Site 1 in many ways.
 Collaborate with two or three other people in this course to use valid HTML and CSS to create a simple website about yourselves that also shares with your audience some [community knowledge](https://www.canada.ca/en/impact-assessment-agency/services/policy-guidance/practitioners-guide-impact-assessment-act/considering-community-knowledge-under-the-impact-assessment-act.html) *that you helped produce*.
 Again, community knowledge could be related to your post-secondary studies in some way, but it may also be part of a hobby, club, cultural association, occupation, neighbourhood, volunteer job, or union, for instance.
 Your site can be a single page, and it may include a variety of media (text, audio, images, and/or video).
 It should not contain any advertisements, and it should not be a blog or replicate the "profile" format of social media.
 I once again recommend brief and focused content.
 Avoid scope creep, especially given the time constraints.
 Feel free to run ideas by me and your peers as you proceed.
 Your team is not required to publish this site online.